allyn1982/MammoDES/README.md

 ### Step 4 - Output and post-simulation analysis

 The output of the simulation will be saved in the ./code/output/ folder.
 Each patient and the timestamp of each step are logged for post-simuluation analysis.
 The two workflows are logged separately.
 An example of the output file is as follows.
+The columns in the output file logs the timestamp for each step.
+The lengty of stay in the clinic can be calculdated using (exit_ts-arrival_ts).

 <img width="867" alt="Screenshot 2024-09-01 at 8 51 16 PM" src="https://github.com/user-attachments/assets/d14d5ffd-d730-4466-b43b-44241d096a3c">

+### Workflo Customization

+The user may customize this code for their own workflow simulation with different model paramters.
+1. ./data/exam_percent_BK_22_12.csv stores the proportion of exams for each hour.
+E.g., exam_type_new='Bx Mammo', h_7=0, there are 0% stereotactic-guided biopsy from 7 am to 8 am.
+2. ./data/num_pt_per_hour_BK_22_12.csv stores the average number of patients per hour.
+E.g., hour=7, avg=6.09 means from 7 am to 8 am, there are on average 6.09 patients.

 ### Notes
 1. To change the number of clinic days of the simulation to, for example 100, use: --num_iteration=100